woltapp/mitmproxy-mock/README.md

 ```

 As with reverse proxy mode, `config.json` is your configuration file.
 There
-is server address specified, since it is sent by the client when operating
+is no server address specified, since it is sent by the client when operating
 through a proxy.

 ## Configuration